lvh/lvh.github.io/posts/reverse-ungineering.rst

 engineering projects, we *can*? [#anthropic]_

 Finally, software has existed for decades, buildings for millennia.
-Bridges used to collapse all the time; Tacoma Narrows wasn't so long ago.
+Bridges used to collapse all the time.
+Tacoma Narrows wasn't so long ago.
 If the tour guide on my trip to Paris is to be believed, one of those bridges has collapsed four times already.